Koopman Operator for Stability Analysis: Theory with a Linear--Radial Product Reproducing Kernel

 At this point, a solid foundation of Koopman-based control is still lacking \citep{berberich2024overview, haseli2025two}.
 A key reason is the \emph{elusive relation between the Koopman spectrum and stability}.
-If a RKHS is defined based on a radial kernel (translation-invariant kernel, such as the Wendland kernel used in \cite{kohne2025error}), then $\|A\|\geq1$ always hold regardless of stability.
-While the Segal--Bargmann space used in \cite{mezic2020spectrum} is an RKHS that gives a clear \emph{spectrum--stability relation}, its kernel is difficult to calculate from data since it involves an underlying homeomorphism that transforms $f$ into a complexified linear dynamics.
+If a RKHS is specified by a radial kernel (as in \cite{kohne2025error}), then $\|A\|\geq1$ always hold, regardless of stability.
+While the Segal--Bargmann space in \cite{mezic2020spectrum} is an RKHS that gives a clear \emph{spectrum--stability relation}, its kernel is difficult to calculate from data due to the use of an implicit homeomorphism that converts $f$ to a complexified linear dynamics.

 \paragraph{Contributions of this work.} First, we propose a new defining function space for the Koopman operator.
-Specifically, we use a product kernel formed by the linear kernel and the Wendland radial kernel, the former of which accounting for the existence of equilibrium point and the latter accounting for the regularity of $f$.
+Specifically, we use a product kernel formed by the linear kernel and the Sobolev radial kernel, the former of which accounting for the existence of equilibrium point and the latter accounting for the regularity of $f$.
 Second, by analyzing the structure of the function members of this RKHS and using diffeomorphism arguments, we find that the stability of the equilibrium point is reflected in the spectrum of the Koopman operator on the RKHS.
-Third, building on the error bound of kernel EDMD in this new RKHS, we establish that the finite-rank operator obtained from kernel EDMD can be used for stability certification and bifurcation detection, which we confirm with a numerical experiment.
+Third, building on the error bound of operator learning on this new RKHS, we establish that the finite-rank operator estimated from data can be used for stability certification and bifurcation detection, which we confirm with a numerical experiment.
 Finally, we discuss how this work can be potentially useful towards a Koopman-based control theory.
 For brevity of presentation in the main text, all proofs are provided in Appendix \ref{app:proofs}.